NLNOG/bgpfilterguide/guides/reject_invalids.md

 Dropping invalid prefixes can be done by policy or configuration:

-Match and drop based on RPKI validation state based on policy
+Match and drop based on RPKI invalids based on policy
 ```
 policy-statement "rpki-rov"
     entry 100